openshift/enhancements/guidelines/enhancement_template.md

 This section is for explicitly listing the motivation, goals and non-goals of this proposal.
 Describe why the change is important and the benefits to users.

+### User Stories

+Detail the things that people will be able to do if this is implemented.
+Include as much detail as possible so that people can understand the "how" of the system.
+The goal here is to make this feel real for users without getting bogged down.

+Include a story on how this proposal will be operationalized:  lifecycled, monitored and remediated at scale.

 ### Goals

 Summarize the specific goals of the proposal.
 How will we know that